-The International Committee of Medical Journal Editors (ICMJE) updated and renamed its “Uniform Requirements for Manuscripts Submitted to Biomedical Journals” that standardise approach for preparation of manuscripts and that are followed by the majority of biomedical journals.
+The International Committee of Medical Journal Editors (ICMJE) has updated and renamed its “Uniform Requirements for Manuscripts Submitted to Biomedical Journals” that standardise the approach for preparation of manuscripts and that are followed by the majority of biomedical journals.

 The most substantive revisions are discussed on the ICMJE website.

 Section 2 of the ‘Manuscript preparation’ section refers to the use of reporting guidelines and EQUATOR resources:

 2. Reporting Guidelines